mpapierski/sysstatd/README.md

 # sysstatd
-====

-HTTP API for system resources.
-I found SNMP really complicated and for most uses I should calculate values on my own so I decided to implement HTTP API for this.
+HTTP API for querying system resources such as:

+	* CPU
+	* Memory
+	* Load
+	* Disk usage

 # Requirements